 Prescription Drug Error: A student that is determined to have used a prescription drug without a legal prescription in their name will be given a positive test result by the MRO.
 If in meeting with the Parent/Guardian it is determined that this is the result of a parent/guardian error and not an intended abuse of the substance, the following will occur: The parent will submit, in writing to the designated official, an explanation of the error and recognition of the law in regards to prescription drugs.
 Upon receipt of this document and recognition as a reasonable explanation by the Designated Official, the suspension from driving and activities will be lifted and no assessment or intervention will be required.
 The student will undergo a follow-up drug screen at the parent's expense to ensure the banned substance(s) are gone or in decay.
 Upon completion of these requirements, this positive test will be removed from the student's record.
 This rule may only be applied one time in a student's enrollment within the school district.
 Further errors ruled positive by the MRO will constitute the actions listed above.

 Appeal: A student participating in extracurricular activities who has been determined by the principal or Drug Program Coordinator to be in violation of this policy shall have the right to appeal the decision to the Superintendent or his/her designee(s).
-Such request for a review must be submitted to the Superintendent in writing within five (5) calendar days of notice of the positive test.
-A student requesting a review will remain eligible to participate in any extracurricular activities until the review is completed.
+Such a request for a review must be submitted to the Superintendent in writing within five (5) calendar days of notice of the positive test.
 The Superintendent or his/her designee(s) shall then determine whether the original finding was justified.
 No further review of the Superintendent's decision will be provided, and his/her decision shall be conclusive in all respects.
 Any necessary interpretation or application of this policy shall be in the sole and exclusive judgment and discretion of the Superintendent, which shall be final and non-appealable.